grmkris/opensource-orchestra/gift-pyusd/README.md

 This project demonstrates a **Soulbound Token (SBT)** implementation where:
 - Users can mint SBTs by paying with PYUSD tokens
 - Once minted, SBTs are **non-transferable** and **non-approvable**
-- Only the contract owner can withdraw accumulated PYUSD funds
+- Artists can withdraw their own accumulated PYUSD balances (artist wallet only)
 - Built on Ethereum-compatible networks using Solidity

 ## Features

 - **PYUSD Gift**: Mint SBTs by gifting PYUSD tokens (minimum `minGiftAmount`, no upper bound)
 - **Non-Transferable**: All transfer and approval functions are disabled
-- **Owner Withdrawal**: Contract owner can withdraw accumulated PYUSD
+- **Artist Withdrawal**: Registered artist payout wallet can withdraw its accumulated PYUSD
 - **Token Metadata**: Basic ERC-721 interface with custom tokenURI support
 - **Comprehensive Testing**: Full test coverage including SBT behavior verification